Luzayadio Bangu: 2016–17 season: Loan to Reggina

 On 19 August, Bangu was signed by Serie C side Reggina on a season-long loan deal.
 On 26 August, Bangu made his Serie C debut for Reggina as a starter in a 3–1 away defeat against Fondi, he was replaced by Andrea Bianchimano in the 86th minute.
 On 14 September, Bangu scored his first professional goal, as a substitute, in the 78th minute of a 1–1 home draw against Catania.
 On 18 September he played his first entire match for Reggina, a 1–1 away draw against Monopoli.
 On 9 October he scored his second goal and the winning goal of the match in the 59th minute of a 1–0 home win over Juve Stabia.
 On 29 December he was sent off with a red card in the 84th minute of a 2–0 away defeat against Messina.
 On 25 February, Bangu scored his third goal in the 41st minute of a 3–3 away draw against Juve Stabia.
 On 5 March he scored his fourth goal 20th minute of a 3–0 home win over Casertana.
 On 23 April he scored his fifth goal, as a substitute, in the 82nd minute of a 3–2 home win over Virtus Francavilla.
-Bangu ended his season-long loan to Reggiana with 33 apparences, 5 goals and 1 assist.
+Bangu ended his season-long loan to Reggiana with 33 appearances, 5 goals and 1 assist.